ifreund/pkgbasify/README.md

 The pkgbasify tool performs the following steps:

+1. Make a copy of the `etcupdate(8)` current database (`/var/db/etcupdate/current`) so that pkgbasify can merge config files after converting the system to use pkgbase.

-1. Select a pkgbase repository based on the output of `freebsd-version(1)` and create `/usr/local/etc/pkg/repos/FreeBSD-base.conf`.
+2. Select a pkgbase repository based on the output of `freebsd-version(1)` and create `/usr/local/etc/pkg/repos/FreeBSD-base.conf`.

-2. Select packages from the repository corresponding to the currently installed FreeBSD base system components.
+3. Select packages from the repository corresponding to the currently installed FreeBSD base system components.
 For example, if the lib32 component is not installed on the system pkgbasify will skip installation of lib32 packages.

-3. Install the selected packages with `pkg(8)`, overwriting the files of the base system and creating `.pkgsave` files as per standard `pkg(8)` behavior.
+4. Install the selected packages with `pkg(8)`, overwriting the files of the base system and creating `.pkgsave` files as per standard `pkg(8)` behavior.

-4. Restore critical `.pkgsave` files such as `/etc/master.passwd` and `/etc/ssh/sshd_config` and restart sshd.

-## Limitations

-The handling of `.pkgsave` files is not sufficient for systems with extensive customizations.
-The user is currently required to manually identify and handle `.pkgsave` files not included in the small list of "critical" files.

-It should be possible to further automate this by comparing .pkgsave files to a pristine copy from the .txz distribution files corresponding to the system's freebsd-version. `.pkgsave` files that match the pristine copy can be safely deleted while files that have been modified by the user could trigger a prompt for user action.
+5. Run a 3-way-merge between the `.pkgsave` files (ours), the new files installed by pkg (theirs), and the old files in the etcupdate database copy created in step 1.
+If there are merge conflicts, an error is logged and manual intervention may be required. `.pkgsave` files without a corresponding entry in the old etcupdate database are skipped.

+6. Restart `sshd(8)` and run `pwd_mkdb(8)`/`cap_mkdb(8)`.